Sailesh75/Sailesh75/README.md

 # Hi there, I'm Sailesh Kafle 👋

+- 💻 Computer engineer and Full-Stack Developer, passionate about building dynamic web applications and exploring new technologies.
-- 📚 Currently learning aggregation pipelines in MongoDB.
+- 📚 Currently learning [aggregation pipelines](https://docs.mongodb.com/manual/core/aggregation-pipeline/) in MongoDB.
 - 📫 How to reach me: saileshkafle47@gmail.com

----

-### 💻 About Me
-I'm a computer engineer and Full-Stack Developer, passionate about building dynamic web applications and exploring new technologies.

 ---